- Arts & Cultural District

 There is a vibrant arts scene in New Rochelle and the City wishes to support artists and identify locations and policies that can help creativity and arts enterprises thrive.

-*Conduct a survey of artists and arts/cultural organizations to determine space and affordability needs
+*Conducting a survey of artists and arts/cultural organizations to determine space and affordability needs

-*Recommend policies, governance and zoning to support arts and cultural uses and protect and grow affordable work and work/live spaces
+*Recommendation of policies, governance and zoning to support arts and cultural uses and protect and grow affordable work and work/live spaces

-Arts and Cultural District Plan
+Arts and Cultural District Plan-History

 2. Why do we need a plan?
 To create a successful Arts + Cultural district, the City needs to have a clear vision of what it would look like, who should be involved in establishing it, and what policies and strategies it should use.
 The plan will provide a roadmap showing how we can move towards a flourishing Arts + Cultural District, with goals and recommendations for both the short term and long term.